The Verde Valley is Important for Birds and Birders

-The Verde Valley’s waterways connect diverse life zones from 3,000’-6,000′ including pine-fir forests, oak woodlands, pinyon-juniper forests, Sonoran desert scrub, and riparian.
-The Verde River’s vast watershed is habitat for one of the largest concentrations of resident and migratory birdlife anywhere in the Southwest.
+The Verde Watershed connects diverse life zones from 3,000-7,000 feet in elevation, including pine-fir forests, oak woodlands, pinyon-juniper forests, Sonoran desert scrub, and riparian habitat.
+The vast Verde Watershed hosts a wide variety of critical habitats for one of the largest concentrations of resident and migratory birdlife anywhere in the Southwest.

 Swans, Geese, Ducks